MGHollander/zsh-dotfiles/README.md

     path = ~/dotfiles/.gitconfig
 ```

 **NOTE:** Some git config files might be overwritten by Git GUI tools.
 For  example: My `~/dotfiles/.gitignore` wasn't loading.
 When I checked my `~/.gitconfig` the `excludesfile` variable was overwritten by Sourcetree.
-Therefore I have to configure my own global .gitignore in the Sourcetree settings.
+Therefore I had to configure my own global .gitignore in the Sourcetree settings.

+Copy `.config-example`, rename the copied file to `.config` and change the variables inside the file.

 ## Keyboard shortcuts